centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The nsx-header should be the default choice of header across the main British Gas website.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-highlighter

+> Highlighters can be used to communicate information or error, warning and success messages.

+> Note: This component is deprecated and please refer to ns-alert component.

+A component that communicates the message that a service is not available to them or that there are technical issues on specific pages only.
+These messages are different to global messages as they only apply to some pages not site wide.

+e.g. a message that says the top up service is not available would only apply to pages that customers will look at in order to top up.